Breidenbach/Cordiebot2/README.md

 # Cordiebot2
 This bot was created from a brass lamp found in a resale store.
 Cordiebot 2 is a remake of the original Arduino version which was made as a present for my granddaughter's 11th birthday.
-The original Arduino version can be found in the repository: Cordiebot.
+The original Arduino version can be found in the repository: https://github.com/Breidenbach/CordieBot .

 Note that the Cordiebot is a bot named after my granddaughter Cordie (duh).